How to Remove Office Chair Wheels: A Comprehensive Guide

 Broken Casters

-For casters that are broken and won’t come off easily, you might need to use a hammer and chisel to carefully break the remaining parts free.
-Ensure you wear safety gloves and goggles during this process.
+For casters that are broken and won’t come off easily, you might need a hammer and chisel to carefully break the remaining parts off.
+You need to ensure to wear protective gloves and goggles during this process.

 Installing New Office Chair Wheels